advice-animal/codemod-yaml/README.md

 somepath.write_bytes(stream.text)
 ```

-# Supported
-[x] round-tripping unedited sections verbatim
-[x] any valid yaml _after_ where you're editing
-[x] block maps with string keys
-[x] block sequences
-[x] python str/float/list/dict

 # Version Compat

-Usage of this library should work back to 3.7, but development (and mypy
+Usage of this library should work back to 3.9 (because of the tree-sitter dep),
-compatibility) only on 3.10-3.12.
-Linting requires 3.12 for full fidelity.
+but development (and mypy compatibility) only on 3.10-3.12.
+Linting requires
+3.12+ for full fidelity.

 # Versioning